eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When handling existing workloads, for each found existing workload which is requested to be started and for which a change in the configuration was detected, the RuntimeManager shall request the RuntimeFacade to replace the workload.
+When the agent handles existing workloads, for each found existing workload which is requested to be started and for which a change in the configuration was detected, the RuntimeManager shall do the following:

-Comment:
+- request the RuntimeFacade to delete the existing workload
+- request the RuntimeFacade to create the workload

-The RuntimeManager can check if the specified workload is already running, but was updated by comparing the new workload execution instance name with that of the running instance.
+Comment: The RuntimeManager can check if the specified workload is already running, but was updated by comparing the new workload execution instance name with that of the running instance.
+The delete operation is executed immediately without considering the `DeleteCondition`s of the workload.
+The create operation is executed with considering the inter-workload dependencies of the workload.

+Rationale: The immediate delete prevents the worst case that the workload is existing a long period of time on the Runtime while the create is still pending because of unfulfilled inter-workload dependencies.
+The Ankaios agent cannot consider the `DeleteCondition`s because the information about the delete dependencies of the existing workload is not available anymore after an agent restart.

 Tags:
 - RuntimeManager
--

 Needs:
 - impl
 - utest